-We British are famous for our politeness and our sense of humour.
+We British are famous for our politeness and our sense of humor.
 Basic manners (please, thank you, excuse me) are expected.
-I have written about the Dos and Don'ts in Britain which you wish to refer.
+I have written about the Dos and Don’ts in Britain which you wish to refer.
 You will also find information on formal and informal greetings and terms of endearment useful.

 Here, I wish to focus on what the table manners are in the UK which you will need to follow if invited to a British home.

 In England, when invited to someone’s home, arrive at least 10-20 minutes after the stated time.
 Never arrive early.
 In Scotland and Wales, arrive on time.

 We pay a lot of attention to good table manners in the UK.
 The table would normally be set with the fork on the left and the knife on the right and generally, this is how many people eat, however using your knife and fork the opposite way around is not a problem!